glenkleidon/JSON-ND/README.md

 There are strong arguments for selecting **TypeScript** to be the default language.
 However the limitation of this is that **Number** data type is often the reason the type qualification is required.

 ## Defining Complex Types - the _Interface_ data-type
 A complex type can be defined using an array of values or objects.
-The **Interface** data-type reserved for this purpose.
+The **Interface** data-type is reserved for this purpose.
 It is defined in the following way:

 {
 "data-type name: **interface**" : "Name:data-type"}